2024 Solar Incentives Guide for Ardmore, PA - Tax Credits & Rebates

 When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
 The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 The ITC applies to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum claim amount.

 In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
 The Clean Energy Credit lasts until 2035.
 Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
 The amount will be decreased slightly each year until the current program ends.
 Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.